This topic presents an overview of the differences between the QuarkXPress and InDesign attributes and features available to use in Q++Studio.

 Arabic support

-As QuarkXPress does not support Arabic, Q++Studio uses a set of Xtensions to provide all the required features of Arabic (ligatures, flipping, kashidas, ...).
-This works extremely well for tokens and single-line text at run-time (during diary generation) but is cumbersome at design-time (when working in QuarkXPress manually).
+Q++Studio comes with its own set of Xtensions to provide all the required features of Arabic (ligatures, flipping, kashidas, ...).
+This works extremely well for tokens and single-line text at run-time (during diary generation) but is cumbersome at design-time (when working in QuarkXPress manually), in particular for multiline text.

 InDesign can be installed with native support for Arabic and this works as well as the QuarkXPress solution at run-time, but works immensely better at design-time, in particular for multiline text.